How to Install Yarn on Ubuntu

 Command to add dependencies to a Yarn project.

-To install a specific version, enter the following:
+To install a specific version, use the following syntax:

 If the package has a tag, substitute version with tag: